yosipy/one_time_password/README.md

 This Gem can be used to create 2FA (Two-Factor Authentication) function, email address verification function for member registration and etc in Ruby on Rails.

+## Maintenance status

+I'm not using this gem right now.
+I have low motivation to maintain it.

 ## Installation

 Add this line to your application's Gemfile: